IBM/supply-chain-optimization-using-ibm/CP4D-README.md

 ## 3. Add Data

 [Clone this repo](https://github.com/IBM/supply-chain-optimization-using-ibm)
 Navigate to [Data](https://github.com/IBM/supply-chain-optimization-using-ibm/tree/master/Data) and save the file on the disk.
+The data is comming from Supply Chain Insights which is referrenced in Step 11.

 Click on Assets and select Browse and add the csv file from your file system.